devsecfranklin/1337-Noms-The-Hacker-Cookbook/README.md

 General questions should be directed to [@mzbat](https://twitter.com/mzbat) or [@iheartmalware](https://twitter.com/iheartmalware).

 We can't promise that all submissions will be included in the final printed book.
 We do plan to leave this repo up indefinitely.
-We intend to give proceeds from any sales of printed book to [Electronic Frontier Foundation](https://supporters.eff.org/shop).
+We intend to give any proceeds to a charitable cause.

 # Guidelines for Submission